COSIN3-UOC/sidewalk_networks/README.md

 	3) the population (i.e. number of pedestrians) assigned to the node
 	4) the number of POIs assigned to the node

-Note that the empirical sidewalk networks and node metadata used in [1] can be found at this persistent repository (/tbd/), and are correctly formatted and ready to use with a script like get_directed_EB_example.m
+Note that the empirical sidewalk networks and node metadata used in [1] are stored in a persistent repository (https://www.doi.org/10.17605/OSF.IO/94TDC), and are correctly formatted and ready to use with a script like get_directed_EB_example.m

 The script can be run from the MATLAB command line within the MATLAB GUI